pyta-uoft/website/index.md

 ### Unnecessary semicolon (W0301) {#W0301}

-:unnecessary-semicolon (W0301): *Unnecessary semicolon* Used when a statement is ended by a semi-colon (";"), which isn't necessary (that's python, not C ;).
-This message belongs to the format checker.

-This error appears when a Python statement is ended by a semi-colon (`;`).
-For example:
+This error occurs when we end a Python statement with a semicolon.
+There is no good reason to ever use a semicolon in Python.

 ~~~~ {include="W0301_unnecessary_semicolon"}
 ~~~~